GutoL/GutoL/README.md

 # Hi everyone 👋
 ## About me
-- 😊 I'm **Guto Leoni Santos**, a data scientist and researcher based in Dublin, Ireland.
-Currently, I'm working with Large Language Models (LLMs) for text classification applications in business contexts at Dublin City University.
+- 😊 I'm **Guto Leoni Santos**, a data scientist and researcher currently working with Generative AI at AWS Generative AI Innovation Center.
+Part of my job is to plan solution for different costumers that wants to use generative AI to impulse their business.
 - 🌍 Over the past **six years**, I've been building AI-driven solutions with applications in **economics, health, business**, and computing, often collaborating with governments and private enterprises to deliver impactful projects.

 <!--